-Among current activities, I am founding editor of Waitrose & Partners Drinks magazine, a sister magazine to Waitrose Food.
-I write regularly for the The World of Fine Wine, including a monthly series called At The Table, and I write each month as the wine expert on Platinum magazine.
+Among current activities, I am founding editor of Waitrose & Partners Drinks magazine, a sister magazine to Waitrose Food and I write regularly for the The World of Fine Wine, including a monthly series called At The Table.
 I also write for Decanter and from time to time for The Daily Mail.
 I do a fair bit of competition judging, including the Decanter World Wine Awards (DWWA); the Pink Lady Food Photographer of the Year (as it happens, I’m the daughter of a photographer and have become quite a keen snapper myself in recent years – see my Instagram); the Louis Roederer International Wine Writer Awards 2018 and 2019 (which reminded me just how good some wine writers are); the Deutz Trophy at the Festival Culinaire Bernard Loiseau 2019; and chocolate awards (Academy of Chocolate and global head judge of The Great British Savoury Chocolate Challenge 2016).

 Some personal stuff: I live in Kent, but escape to a treasured spot in remote, rural southwest France whenever I can.
 I love Italian cities out of season.
 I find a new desert-island wine at least once a month and can never bear to discard any.
 Mine will be a huge island.